masyamandev/microsound/README.md

 - utils: various utils used by microsound engine.
 - demos: demos for different MCUs.
 Most of demos contain minimal examples for building working example.
 - lcd: driver for LCD display used in some demos.
+- buttons: driver for buttons used in some demos.

 # Usage